mahseema/awesome-ai-tools/README.md

 - [Hexabot](https://hexabot.ai) - A Open-source No-Code tool to build your AI Chatbot / Agent (multi-lingual, multi-channel, LLM, NLU, + ability to develop custom extensions)
 - [Plandex](https://github.com/plandex-ai/plandex) - Open source, terminal-based AI programming engine for complex tasks.
 - [AI/ML API](https://aimlapi.com/?utm_source=github+of+altern.ai) - AI/ML API gives developers access to 100+ AI models with one API.
+- [MastraAI](https://mastra.ai/) - Mastra is an opinionated TypeScript framework that helps you build AI applications and features quickly.
+It gives you the set of primitives you need: workflows, agents, RAG, integrations and evals.
+You can run Mastra on your local machine, or deploy to a serverless cloud.